christoph-v/spark/README.md

 states and events.

 The exact syntax and the protocol for the Network Sensor are still to be defined.
-SP-ARK shall help to gain knowledge about the possibilities we have therefore.
+S&P-ARK shall help to gain knowledge about the possibilities we have therefore.

 xxx)